What is the BIBC?

 - To administer social benefit funds for employees (e.g. retirement, medical aid, sick pay and holiday pay)

-The area of jurisdiction covers an area of approximately 200sq km extending from Gordon’s Bay along the Hottentots Holland mountains to Malmesbury and including the entire Peninsula, to Cape Point.
-In this area, any person engaged in building activities is required to be registered with the BIBC and to comply with the collective agreement.
-Currently, there are approximately 50,000 people active in the building industry in this area.
+The area of jurisdiction covers an area of approximately 4000sq km extending from Pearly Beach in the Overstrand along the Hottentots Holland mountains to Riebeeck West and westwards to Yzerfontein.
+The area includes the entire Peninsula.
+In this area, any person engaged in building activities is legally obliged to be registered with the BIBC and to comply with the collective agreement.
+Currently, there are approximately 2800 employers and 40,000 employees active in the building industry in this area.
+Please refer to our latest Collective Agreement for the complete area of jurisdiction of the BIBC.

 The size of our organization

-The BIBC consists of 18 part-time councilors (including a Chairman and Deputy Chairman) who meet monthly.
+The BIBC consists of 20 part-time councillors (including a Chairman and Deputy Chairman) who meet monthly.
 Employer and employee organizations have equal representation on the Council.
-There is a Secretary and staff of approximately 65 people.
+There is a Secretary/CEO and staff of approximately 88 people.